-The objective of the team of investors is to complete the development of the first units of the product to arrive at its commercialization within 12-18 months.
+The objective of the team of investors is to complete the development of the first units of the product and arrive at its commercialization within 12-18 months.
 A "state of the art" solution for the analysis of single immune cells contained within batches of cell therapies produced by biotech companies and cancer institutes.
-Current immuno-oncological cell therapies, in fact, have a limitation: the cells taken and re-injected to patients after genetic modification are not always effective and present heterogeneity not only among different patients, but also among different cells of the same sample.
-In addition, a further obstacle is represented by their high cost due to the long time required for research and development given the complex mechanism of action of these therapies and the significant costs for manufacturing and quality control.
-A framework that slows down the development of a therapeutic technique that has, on the contrary, the enormous potential to cure, not only treat, cancer patients.
+Current immuno-oncological cell therapies have a limitation: the cells taken and re-injected to patients after genetic modification are not always effective and present heterogeneity not only among different patients, but also among different cells of the same sample.
+Another obstacle is their high cost due to the long time required for research and development to develop the therapies given the complex mechanism of action, and the significant costs for manufacturing and quality control.
+These limitations slow down the development of a therapeutic technique that has the enormous potential to not only treat, but cure cancer patients.

-Cellply proposes itself as a game-changer, overcoming these gaps thanks to the ability to measure the functionality of single immune cells within a batch of cell therapy, offering a tool that can accelerate research and development and ensure a more thorough quality control and more representative of the actual effectiveness of the product.
+Cellply presents itself as a game-changer, overcoming these gaps thanks to the ability to measure the functionality of single immune cells within a batch of cell therapy, offering a tool that can accelerate research and development and ensure a more thorough quality control that’s more representative of the actual effectiveness of the product.

 Cellply's unique feature is its ability to identify subpopulations of cells that, while appearing similar from a phenotype standpoint, have strong differences from a functional standpoint.
 CellPly's proprietary technology, through a combination of robotics, microfluidics, and artificial intelligence, enables massive screening of immune and tumor cell interactions that is performed automatically by an analytical tool.
 The platform then allows the quantification of the number of actually active cells, i.e., "killer" or "super killer" immune cells that are able to attack and eliminate cancer cells.